SMARTlab-Purdue/SMARTmBOT/README.md

 ![GitHub markdown](https://github.com/SMARTlab-Purdue/SMARTmBOT/blob/main/media/wiki/SMARTmBOT_GitHub.jpg)

-This repository is to introduce an opensource-based mobile robot platform, called SMARTmBOT (v2021).
-The platform supports a new Robot Operating System 2 (ROS2) on Raspberry Pi 4.
-Moreover, this repository provides all design files and source codes to build the SMARTmBOT.
+The goal of this repository is to introduce a new, flexible, scalable, and fully opensource mobile robot platform, called SMARTmBOT (v2021).
+SMARTmBOT supports a new Robot Operating System 2 (ROS2) on Raspberry Pi 4.
+This repository provides a guide, and all design files and source codes so that you can build SMARTmBOT it by yourself.
+SMARTmbOT can be useful for studying the basics of robotics, especially mobile robotics.
+It can also be used to study advanced topics such as swarm robotics.

-You can easily develop the mobile robot platform if you carefully follow the tutorials available in this repository.
-If you have any issues and find errors, please let us know.
-We will update them as soon as possible.
+If you have any questions or find any issues on SMARTmBOT, please feel free to contact us.
+We will fix and update them as soon as possible.

-Please refer to our [Wiki page](https://github.com/SMARTlab-Purdue/SMARTmBOT/wiki) for detailed tutorials, and also you can find it out from a [SMARTmBOT's manual](https://github.com/SMARTlab-Purdue/SMARTmBOT/blob/main/Documents/SMARTmBOT_Manual.pdf).
+Please refer to our [Wiki page](https://github.com/SMARTlab-Purdue/SMARTmBOT/wiki) for detailed tutorials.
+You can also check the tutorials in the documented guide at [SMARTmBOT's guide](https://github.com/SMARTlab-Purdue/SMARTmBOT/blob/main/Documents/SMARTmBOT_Manual.pdf).

 ## Contributors
-Contributors are with [SMART Lab](http://www.smart-laboratory.org/index.html), Department of Computer and Information Technology, Purdue University, West Lafayette, IN 47907, USA;<br />
+All of the contributors are with [SMART Lab](http://www.smart-laboratory.org/index.html), Department of Computer and Information Technology, Purdue University, West Lafayette, IN 47907, USA;<br />

 <table>
   <tr>